-In Keypad mode, the 505030 Module's outputs are driven by button presses on a Marlin 5052xx keypad.
+In Keypad mode, the 505040 Module's outputs are driven by button presses on a Marlin 5052xx keypad.
 LEDs on each button are turned on or off, giving the operator visual feedback when a button is pressed.

-Individual keypad buttons can be assigned to drive individual outputs on the 505030 module.
+Individual keypad buttons can be assigned to drive individual outputs on the 505040 module.
 The type of output (digital, current, PWM) can also be assigned.
 Furthermore, the button's functionality, can be configured to be one of three types:

 - Momentary: The output is set to its On state for as long as the button is held down.
 When the button is released, the output resumes its Off state.
-All the button's LEDs are On when the output is On, and Off when the output is Off. - Note: for outputs configured as PWM or Current, the On state is defined by the output's respective Output Duty Cycle/Current parameter.
+The button's left, middle, and right LEDs is On when the output is On, and Off when the output is Off. - Note: for outputs configured as PWM or Current, the On state is defined by the output's respective Output Duty Cycle/Current parameter.
 See Physical parameters 54-61 in the List of Keypad Mode Parameters below. - On/Off Toggle: The output is toggled between its On and Off state each time the button is pushed downwards.
 For example, with the output initially off, the operator pushes the button down and thus causes the output to turn On.
 The output remains On as the operator releases the button.
 The output is turned Off when the operator again presses the button down, and remains Off as the button is released, and so on.
-All the button's LEDs are On when the output is On, and Off when the output is Off. - Note: for outputs configured as PWM or Current, the On state is defined by the output's respective Output Duty Cycle/Current parameter.
+The button's left, middle and right LEDs is On when the output is On, and Off when the output is Off. - Note: for outputs configured as PWM or Current, the On state is defined by the output's respective Output Duty Cycle/Current parameter.
 See Physical parameters 54-61 in the List of Keypad Mode Parameters below. - Off/Low/Medium/High (O/L/M/H): This functionality applies only to outputs configured as PWM or Current (i.e. not Digital).
 As with On/Off Toggle functionality, the output state changes only when the button is pressed down (and not when the button is released).
 But instead of the output simply turning on or off, a button press causes the output signal to cycle between four different states: Off (0% of the fully-on state), Low (33% of the fully-on state), Medium (66% of the fully-on state), and High (100% of the fully-on state).
 The "fully-on state" is defined by the output's respective Output Duty Cycle/Current parameter.
 See Physical parameters 54-61 in the List of Keypad Mode Parameters below.

-The three types of button functionality are represented visually in Figure 19.
+The three types of button functionality are represented visually in Figure 20.

-The 505030 module receives CAN messages from the keypad indicating when buttons are pressed.
+The 505040 module receives CAN messages from the keypad indicating when buttons are pressed.
+In turn, the 505040 module turns outputs on or off, and transmits CAN messages that turns LEDs on or off on the keypad's buttons.
 The CAN messages involved are included below for reference.
-While the 505030 module automatically handles these CAN messages, some CAN functionality is configurable.
+While the 505040 module automatically handles these CAN messages, some CAN functionality is configurable.

-CAN messages Transmitted by 505030:
+CAN messages Transmitted by 505040: